 Mini Cooper Overview

 The new third-generation Mini is longer and wider, and for 2015 it is available with four doors.
-Engine choices include a 134-hp three-cylinder or a frisky 189-hp four-cylinder turbo, with either a six-speed manual or automatic.
-We measured 31 mpg overall in the base automatic and 30 mpg from the S with its stick shift.
-It's a fun to drive car, with very nimble and sporty, but agility has been dialed down a bit compared to previous generations.
+Engine choices include a 134-hp three-cylinder and a frisky 189-hp four-cylinder turbo, with either a six-speed manual or automatic.
+We measured 31-mpg overall in the base automatic and 30-mpg from the S with its stick shift.
+It's a fun to drive car, with very nimble and sporty, though agility has been dialed back some.
 The ride is markedly better, no longer beating up your lower back, and road and wind noise are kept in check.
-The backseat is still pretty small.
+The backseat is still tiny.
 You can spend hours online configuring your ideal Mini, but that can push up the price to and beyond $30,000 for a small car.
 The redesigned Mini is too new for us to have reliability data.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).